richardpenman/minwrap/README.rst

 #.
 If a model is successfully built then it is executed over the input values from the wrapper.

-   * Here is the model for Dacia that has some POST keys that can be ignored and a location key for the input parameter:
+   * Here is the model for Dacia that has some POST keys that can be ignored and the city input for the location parameter:

    .. sourcecode::